Farzzn/Farzzn/README.md

 **About Me**
 <br>
-- 🎓 I am a final year Bachelor of Technology Computer Science student at National Institute of Technology, Patna.<br>
+- 🎓 I am a BTech CSE Graduate From National Institute of Technology, Patna.<br>
-- 🌱 I am currently learning React and related technologies.<br>
+- 🌱 I am currently working as developer at Tutorialspoint.<br>
-- 🔭 I am currently working on different personal projects and learning new stuff.<br>
+- 🔭 Checkout my personal projects and new stuffs here in GitHub. <br>
-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- 💬 Contact me to build exciting stuffs for you.

 <p align="center">
   <a href="https://www.linkedin.com/in/farhan121212/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Manas Rawat | LinkedIn"/></a>